TRIATHLON SEASON PLANNER

 by Brett Nichols, pro triathlete

-Brett Nichols has worked at Landry's Boston store for the past three years.
-During that time, he earned his elite triathlon license and has competed as a professional ever since.
+Brett Nichols has been working at Landry's Boston store.
+During his time with us, he earned his elite triathlon license and has competed as a professional ever since.
 In these Landry's Triathlete Tips, Brett shares what he has learned.

 "Whether you're new to triathlons or this is your tenth season, it's important to start training long before your season-opener."